 One way to make sure you have the support you need is by keeping your seasonal customer support agents on for a few extra weeks to handle the influx of phone calls, emails, live chat messages, and texts.
 Since they’re already trained, you won’t have to worry about getting them up to speed.
 And they’ll know what the holidays looked like for your business, which means they’ll be better equipped to answer nuanced and complex questions.

 Automate What You Can

 While product inspection must be done by employees, there are aspects of the return process that can be automated.

 Artificially intelligent software can review the product return request, generate instructions for the return, facilitate a refund, and create free shipping labels to help the customer get the product where it needs to go.
 Tracking tools can monitor the product while it’s en route to its return location—be it a brick-and-mortar store or a fulfillment center.
 Once the product has reached the warehouse floor, robotics technology (specifically autonomous mobile robots) can simplify the sorting and processing of the returned product.

 Regardless of what tools you already have available to you, tapping into automation can help you process returns faster and more accurately.
 As a result, your reverse fulfillment process can handle a larger amount of returns more easily.

 Partner with an Omnichannel Fulfillment Provider

 Even with the best processes in place, it’s difficult to keep up with post-holiday product returns.
 However, by partnering with a third-party fulfillment team, you can more effectively scale your operations to meet the demand.

-January is shaping up to be a chaotic few weeks for reverse logistics.
-Luckily, by creating a shared view of your inventory, automating what you can, holding on to those seasonal employees a little longer, and partnering with a 3PL company, you can manage it all like a pro.
+By creating a shared view of your inventory, automating what you can, holding on to those seasonal employees a little longer, and partnering with a leader in omnichannel fulfillment and reverse logistics, you can manage it all like a pro.